brmson/yodaqa/README.md

   * cz.brmlab.yodaqa.flow carries UIMA backend tools to execute the pipeline
   * cz.brmlab.yodaqa.io carries I/O modules for question-answer exchange,
     debugging dumps, etc.
+  * cz.brmlab.yodaqa.provider carries wrappers for various data sources and analytical tools that aren't standalone UIMA annotators (e.g.
+    Wordnet); mainly to avoid reinitialization and keep them as singletons

 We also carry some sources in the de.tudarmstadt.ukp.dkpro namespace and types in the desc namespace; these are just tweaked copies of some